lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-upper principal components explain much less variability in the data (2.23% for PC7, as opposed to 48.41% for PC1), we see that the mitochondrial (purple) and peroxisome (dark blue) clusters can be differenciated, despite the apparent overlap in the visualisation of the two first PCs (Figure [fig:plotmarkers]).
+upper principal components explain much less variability in the data (2.23% for PC7, as opposed to 48.41% for PC1), we see that the mitochondrial (purple) and peroxisome (dark blue) clusters can be differentiated, despite the apparent overlap in the visualisation of the two first PCs (Figure [fig:plotmarkers]).

 `   `\